s-shikharcse/Visualization-of-Algorithms/Basic_Data_Structure/README.md

 # Basic Data Structure Operations Visualization
+Used C graphics library and C++ object oriented cocepts.

  ## a) Stack:
  In this I have implemented basic primitive operations of stack such as PUSH(), POP(), isEmpty(), isFull(), etc.